History of the Jews in Nicaragua: Somoza Period

-During the 20th century, the majority of Nicaraguan Jews lived in Managua, and made significant contributions to Nicaragua's economic development while dedicating themselves to farming, manufacturing, textiles, and retail.
+The majority of Nicaraguan Jews lived in Managua, and made significant contributions to Nicaragua's economic development while dedicating themselves to farming, manufacturing, textiles, and retail.
 Among the many Nicaraguan-Jewish families that ran successful businesses were the Salomon and Dreyfus families, which both operated well-known department stores in Managua during the first half of the 20th century, and the Gorn family, which both operated and still runs Radio Centro, the biggest electronics store in Nicaragua.

 Given the small size of the community, many of the Jewish immigrants went on to marry non-Jews, giving rise to Nicaraguan families of partial Jewish ancestry.
 Despite this, many if not most Nicaraguan Jews were still committed to maintaining Jewish life.
 The Congregacion Israelita de Nicaragua was the central Jewish organization until 1979.
 The community maintained a synagogue and social center in Managua, as well as a B'nai B'rith lodge and a Women's International Zionist Organization (WIZO) chapter.

 It has been estimated that the number of Jews in Nicaragua reached a peak of 250 in 1972.
 However, that same year a devastating earthquake hit Managua and destroyed 90% of the city, prompting many Nicaraguans to emigrate.
 In 1975 there were 200 Jews in Nicaragua.

 In 1978, during street warfare between Somozistas and Sandinistas, a Molotov cocktail was thrown at the Managua synagogue, igniting its wooden doors.
 When the worshipers emerged from the building they were confronted by a carload of armed men who they recognized as Sandinistas.
 Mauricio Palacio, a former leftist rebel who became a refugee in the United States after having grown disillusioned with the Sandinistas, gave a signed statement confessing to his part in the 1978 arson attack against the Managua synagogue.

 Sandinista Period

-During and after the warfare and civil unrest of the 1978-1979 Sandinista Revolution, which culminated in the overthrow of the Somoza dictatorship, thousands of wealthy and middle-class Nicaraguans fled the country, concerned about their future under the incoming socialist regime.
+During and after the warfare and civil unrest of the 1978-1979 Sandinista Revolution, which culminated in the overthrow of Anastasio Somoza Debayle, thousands of wealthy and middle-class Nicaraguans fled the country, concerned about their future under the incoming socialist regime.
 The Sandinistas later passed a law empowering the government to seize the property of those who left.

 The Sandinistas were perceived as being hostile to the country's Jewish community.
-This hostility was attributed to a number of factors, including traditional theological anti-Semitism, the economic status of Nicaraguan Jews, the support of some members of the community for the Somoza family, the Sandinista's close relationship with the Palestinian Liberation Organization, and misdirected blame for Israel's arms sales to the Somoza regime.
+This hostility was attributed to a number of factors, including the economic status of Nicaraguan Jews, the opposition of many members of the community to the Sandinista's political platform, the support of some members of the community for the Somoza family, the Sandinista's relationship with the Palestine Liberation Organization, and misdirected blame for Israel's arms sales to the Somoza regime.
 By the time Somoza fell, the Jewish population had already declined to around 50 individuals.
 The synagogue in Managua was later seized by the Sandinistas and converted into a government youth center, which was described as being an elite social club for the children of high ranking Sandinista officials.
 As more Jews fled the country, additional properties of Jewish emigrants were seized in accordance with the relevant law.